czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I started the Games track in CS50 and I wrote my first program in Love2D (in lua) !

 **Link to work:** N/A

+### Day 75: July 22, 2020

+**Today's Progress**: I continued with Pomngin the games track of CS50  and I learned more about lua and love2d !
+I also wrote some code to setup a virtual screen.
+**Thoughts:** : I continued with Pomngin the games track of CS50  and I learned more about lua and love2d !
+I also wrote some code to setup a virtual screen.

+**Link to work:** N/A